onthematt/mbarrell/README.md

 # onthematt

-All files saved in one folder becasue Github being a dickhead.
+All files saved in one folder because Github being a dickhead.
 Blog configured via JS.